b9b4ymiN/mini-AGI_Backend/backend/instruction/AI_System_Instructions_Trading_Analysis.md

 Before sending any analysis, verify:

+- [ ] **Parsed and extracted all data from formatted message first?**
+- [ ] **Presented data summary in Thai before analysis?**
+- [ ] **Verified entire response is written in THAI language only?**
+- [ ] Mapped extracted data to all 5 pillars appropriately?
 - [ ] Analyzed all 5 pillars in sequence?
 - [ ] Checked for conflicts and resolved them?
-- [ ] Provided specific entry/target/SL?
+- [ ] Provided specific entry/target/SL with calculations?
-- [ ] Calculated R:R and position size?
+- [ ] Calculated R:R and position size based on confidence?
-- [ ] Listed required confirmations?
+- [ ] Listed required confirmations before entry?
-- [ ] Explained reasoning with framework?
+- [ ] Explained reasoning with framework (Douglas/Dalton/Dale/Briese)?
-- [ ] Used natural Thai throughout?
+- [ ] Used natural Thai throughout (no English sentences)?
-- [ ] Acknowledged risks and uncertainties?
+- [ ] Acknowledged all risks and uncertainties explicitly?
+- [ ] Provided alternative plans (Plan A, Plan B) when appropriate?
+- [ ] Answered the user's actual question clearly?
-- [ ] Invited further discussion?
+- [ ] **Double-checked no English paragraphs exist in the response?**

 ---